alexa-samples/ama-sample-client/README.md

 The client uses Bluetooth Low Energy (BLE) protocol to communicate with Alexa app on your mobile phone,

-The cleint does not implement A2DP return path.
+The client does not implement A2DP return path.
 If you ask a question to Alexa, the answer would be heard on your paired phone.

 The client has been tested on Ubuntu 18.04 as well as on Raspbian OS (Raspberry Pi).